replit/kaboom/pkgs/create/README.md

   -h, --help             Print this message
   -t, --typescript       Use TypeScript
-  -d, --desktop          Enable packaging for desktop release -e, --example <name>   Start from a example listed on kaboomjs.com/play
+  -d, --desktop          Enable packaging for desktop release (uses tauri and requires rust to be installed) -e, --example <name>   Start from a example listed on kaboomjs.com/play
       --spaces <level>   Use spaces instead of tabs for generated files -v, --version <label>  Use a specific kaboom version (default latest)